 Moreover, consuming xylitol might cause seizures or possibly liver failure in the long run.
 It is therefore recommended to keep your dog away from any sweetened human meals or beverages.

-Can you give dogs soda which is the diet one?
+So can dogs drink soda which is the diet one?
 Diet soda is flavored and colored with artificial or natural sweeteners.
 Some have caffeine or vitamins added.

 Most use aspartame, a sugar replacement that is not hazardous to dogs like xylitol.